Baldness, a natural phenomenon often feared, affects millions of people worldwide, both men and women.

 How to regrow hair on a thinning area?

 To promote hair regrowth on a thinning area, it is recommended to adopt a combined approach including scalp massages, the use of specific dietary supplements, and the application of natural hair products.
-Massages stimulate blood circulation, while dietary supplements provide the necessary nutrients for hair growth.
+Massages stimulate blood circulation, while dietary supplements provide the nutrients necessary for hair growth.

 How can natural ingredients help prevent hair loss?